XEmAX32/GoodJoin/README.md

-# GoodJoin this is a plugin for PocketMine-MP
+# GoodJoin
-some message at join
+This is a small plugin for PocketMine-MP that displays custom and tiny join/leave messages.
+It also can broadcast a custom message when a player joins!